ambewas/compounded/README.md

 CODE example here
 ```

-Now, if you've been working in the field of software development for a while, and web development specifically, you might be thinking to yourself that we've gone full circle again.
-And indeed you would not be too far off: this separation of concerns does look kinda like good-old MVC - but here it's implemented at the component level.

-The use of the compound components pattern (TODO: popularised by who? can we namedrop?), enables us to be **very flexible** with the decoupling of view-controller.
+The use of the compound components pattern enables us to be **very flexible** with the decoupling of view-controller.
 We can nest things, compose things, move things around like it's nobody's business.

 // TODO: is it clear enough here what we are doing etc?

 ### the different components of Compounded
 So, from that main principle follows that every Compounded component should be made up of a couple of different elements working together.
+And you've already got a little taste of what's possible in the previous section.

 It can be somewhat confusing to wrap your head around, though, so let's work through a very specific example here and see how the classic problem of developing a really good (and accessible) custom dropdown component becomes trivial by using Compounded:

 Let's look at the code for our own material-design themed Dropdown Compound.

 ```js